httpwg/http-extensions/draft-ietf-httpbis-pre-denied.md

 While other status codes (e.g., 403 (Forbidden)) could be used, they can also suffer (to varying degrees) from the same problem: being confused with an error, operational problem, or other condition.

-This specification defines a new status code to specifically address this situation.
+This specification defines a new status code to specifically address this situation, making servers' behavior more legible to their operators.
+It does not introduce any new capability.

 ## Notational Conventions